Semi-rigid

 Jump to navigation Jump to search

-Semi-rigid in this context refers to an airship type using some structure to support the balloon.
+Semi-rigid in this context refers to an airship that has a keel on the underside of the gasbag.

 Semi-rigid airships were first produced by the French, but were subsequently developed extensively by the Italians before, during, and after World War I when they attained a capacity of over a million cubic feet.